bcgsc/LongStitch/README.md

 * `minimap2` is used for mapping reads in the Tigmint step
 * To change the (`-x`) preset used for mapping, specify `longmap=<mode>`
   * For example, to use the nanopore mapping preset, use `longmap=ont` (default), or for PacBio use `longmap=pb`

+### Running LongStitch in pipelines
+* To change to a particular before running LongStitch, you can use the `-C dir` option with the `longstitch` command
+* All input files must be in the working directory for `longstitch` - these can either be created manually or using the `longstitch make_links` command
+  * This command only requires the parameters `reads_path` and `draft_path` to be set - _full_ paths to the reads file and draft fasta file, respectively

 ## License
 LongStitch Copyright (c) 2020 British Columbia Cancer Agency Branch.
 All rights reserved.